 The Vernier Drop Counter can be used with other Vernier sensors such as our Ion-Selective Electrodes, Conductivity Probe, or older Vernier pH Sensors that do not auto-ID.
-The Vernier Drop Counter can accommodate third-party electrodes when used in conjunction with our Electrode Amplifier.
-It can also take simultaneous pH and temperature readings.
-To use any of these other sensors, use the following instructions.
+The Vernier Drop Counter can accommodate many third-party electrodes when used in conjunction with our Electrode Amplifier.
+You can also take simultaneous pH and temperature readings while using the Drop Counter.
+To use any of these other sensors, follow the instructions below.